gnapoli23/xmlrpc-bf/README.md

 ## XML RPC multi-threaded Bruteforce Tool

-This is a simple implementation of an XML RPC API bruteforce tool that runs in multi-thread mode, and it's been inspired from this article: [Exploiting the XML RPC PHP on all Wordpress Versions](https://nitesculucian.github.io/2019/07/01/exploiting-the-xmlrpc-php-on-all-wordpress-versions/)
+This is a simple implementation of an XML RPC API bruteforce tool that runs in multi-thread mode, and the inspiration comes from this article: [Exploiting the XML RPC PHP on all Wordpress Versions](https://nitesculucian.github.io/2019/07/01/exploiting-the-xmlrpc-php-on-all-wordpress-versions/)

 XML RPC is an Application Program Interface that allows users to execute remote procedure calls by using a simple `username` and `password` authentication.
 Usually these APIs are hidden due to malicious operations executable by an attacker, but in many CMS like Wordpress they are active by default.